marcelokunze/awesome-typography/README.md

 # Awesome Typography [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of modern fonts and type foundries
+> A curated list of modern fonts and type foundries

+This list features a selection of contemporary typefaces and type foundries, organized by classification for easy browsing and discovery.

 ## Fonts